britt21/SimpleShop/Readme.md

 ## Auth Layer
 ## app Layer

-# Libriary Used On this Project:
+# Libraries Used On this Project:

-## 1. Android Jetpack Component
+## 1. Android Jetpack Library

 ## 2. Hilt For Dependency Injection